You know you’d love to go Anguilla holidaysfor the beautiful, sandy Caribbean beaches, cool blue water and the feeling that [...]

 Holidays in Anguilla

-The island widely accepts the US Dollar, making travel to Anguilla that much more convenient.
+The island widely accepts the US Dollar, making travel to Anguillathat much more convenient.
 You’ll find that there are plenty of outdoor and indoor activities to enjoy, even inside or right outside the doors of your hotel or resort.
 Sip sweet drinks on the soft sands, or head off the premises to do some hiking, biking or exploring of your own accord.
 Of course, everywhere you turn you’ll find food options that invoke curiosity and whet the appetite.
 The diet of Anguillians is that of traditional Caribbean food—a mix of so many different world cultures.
-You’ll also find resort and hotel restaurants offering a variety of food choices.
+You’ll also find resorts and hotels, restaurants offering a variety of food choices.

 Snorkeling, SCUBA and Sea Kayaking in Anguilla